sous-chefs/firewall/README.md

 #### Actions

-* `:create`: Create the firewall rule and notify the firewall to reload after the rule has been saved.
-On firewalld systems, the rules are added to the default zone as firewalld [rich rules](https://firewalld.org/documentation/man-pages/firewalld.richlanguage.html).
+* `:create`: Create the firewall rule through the selected backend rule resource.
+On firewalld systems, rules are routed through `firewalld_rule` and added to the default zone as firewalld [rich rules](https://firewalld.org/documentation/man-pages/firewalld.richlanguage.html).

 #### Properties